Anhdungz/Space-X-Falcon-9-Project/README.md

-# tCapstone Project from Cursea
+# Capstone Project from Coursea

 ## Editing the file